08.30 - 09.30

 SECOND FLOOR - Extension of legislation

-13.45 - Afternoon session chaired by Sam Guiver, Network Assurance Manager, Suffolk County Council, Chair JAG(UK) and Co-Chair HAUC(UK)
+13.45 - Afternoon session chaired by Sam Guiver, Head of Network Assurance, Suffolk County Council, Chair JAG(UK) and Co-Chair HAUC(UK)

 13.50 - Mobile VMS